Jake isn’t dead.

 Elaine adjusts her ponytail beneath her wide-brimmed hat and grins down at Scarlet.
 “We’re all going down to the beach, today,” she announces happily.
 “Wanna come with?”

 Scarlet glances up, scowling.
-She sits languidly in her chair, one leather-clad leg up on the filthy surface of the table beside a mostly empty cup of the usual foul-smelling spirit she drinks.
+She sits languidly in her chair, one leather-clad leg up on the filthy surface of the table beside a mostly empty cup of the usual foul-smelling spirit that she drinks.
 She’s sharpening one of her knives, scraping the blade along the whetstone.

 “It’ll be fun,” Elaine says, only slightly daunted.